 Here you can learn how to fix this problem.

 When using Identity / Pubkey method of identification the use of static passwords is excluded.
-To avoid typing every time passwords that can be intercepted by a keylogger, you need to keep on disk multiple keys, which will be used for authentication.
+To avoid typing every time passwords that can be intercepted by a "keylogger", you need to keep on disk multiple keys, which will be used for authentication.

 Here are some of the positive aspects of this type of authentication: